 After spending the greater portion of year in Italy everything changed.
 The puritan Paleo I was becoming in the USA was chucked from her pedestal on a global scale.
 The grocery store became a survival exercise.
 I no longer had a menu plan.
 I didn’t know the language and if almond flour fell from the ceiling into the cart, I would not have been able to read the label.
 The produce section was like something out of The Lord of the Flies.
 Women’s gloved hands were grabbing the best produce and weighing it with swift elbows flying that defied their years.
 Get food and get out was all I could manage.

-This week as I was determined to hold my place at the produce scale, gloved and elbow-ready with some choice Italian phrases, if needed, it dawned on me how far I have come from being puritan about anything.
-Long term travel would be next to impossible with the kind of rigidity, fervor and convenience the USA allowed me to entertain daily.
+This week as I was determined to hold my place at the produce scale, gloved and elbow-ready with some choice Italian phrases if needed, it dawned on me how far I have come from being puritan about anything.
+Long term travel would be next to impossible with the kind of rigidity, fervor, and convenience the USA allowed me to entertain daily.

-December was filled the most gracious food gifts imaginable.
+December was filled with the most gracious food gifts imaginable.
 December is largely about food in Italy and we were lucky enough to be on the receiving end of many edible gifts.
 Everything from nutmeg laced béchamel lasagne steaming on our doorstep, to hand-dipped, dark chocolate biscotti packages, came our way.
 Did I even think about passing on these dishes as I would have back home?
 Sadly, no, I didn’t.
 I enjoyed them with every fiber of my being.
 As one of my favorite coaches used to say, “I am 100% Paleo, 80% of the time.”
 I don’t think it matters what “methodology” you apply the equation to, it is timeless wisdom to give ourselves that flexibility.

 Here are a few of my favorite Italian dishes that are also Paleo: